Tables in Zettlr¶

 They are transparent at the beginning to not cover up the content of your table.
 Move your cursor over an edge button to make it opaque.
 The buttons should be rather self-explanatory.
 The four

-(+)-buttons at the center of the edges of the table will add a row or column respectively at the indicated position.
-So click the left add button to prepend a column to the table, and click the bottom add button to append a row to the table.
+(+) buttons at the center of the edges of the table will add a row or column respectively at the indicated position.
+So click the left add button to prepend a column to the left side of the currently active cell, and click the bottom add button to append a row below the currently active cell.

 At the top of each table, there are two additional button groups.
 The left button group contains three buttons that align the currently active table column left, center or right.
 Click one of the buttons to apply the alignment.
 The change will be displayed immediately for your visual confirmation.